 Holding[edit | edit source]

-First, under Article 4(1), the Greek DPA Office confirms that visual and sound data may be considered personal data when identifiable information relating to natural persons are included.
+First, under Article 4(1), the Greek DPA Office confirms that visual and sound data may be considered personal data when identifiable information relating to natural persons is included.

-Second, indoor and outdoor video surveillance in areas which persons are invited to visit fulfils the definition of processing as per Article 4(2) GDPR.
+Second, indoor and outdoor video surveillance in areas which persons are invited to visit fulfils the definition of processing as per Article 4(2) of the GDPR.

-Third, the Greek DPA concludes that a genuine adoption of the concept of proportionality on such circumstance shall also examine (a) the lawfulness, fairness and transparency of the processing; without underestimating aspects as (b) how further the processed goes in a manner that is incompatible with announced, specified, explicit and legitimate purposes or (c) minimizing the amount of data to what is absolutely necessary with those purposes.
+Third, the Greek DPA concludes that a genuine adoption of the concept of proportionality in such circumstance shall also examine (a) the lawfulness, fairness, and transparency of the processing without underestimating aspects as (b) how much further the process goes in a manner that is incompatible with announced, specified, explicit and legitimate purposes or (c) minimising the amount of data to what is absolutely necessary within those purposes.

-Fourth, the Board concluded that the contested CCTV system was compatible with the requirement of Article 6(f) GDPR according to which a data processing is lawful when it is strictly necessary for the purposes of the legitimate interests pursued by the controller, except where fundamental rights of the data subject override such interests.
+Fourth, the Board concluded that the contested CCTV system was compatible with the requirement of Article 6(1)(f) GDPR according to which, a data processing is lawful when it is strictly necessary for the purposes of the legitimate interests pursued by the Controller, except where fundamental rights of the data subject override such interests.

 Comment[edit | edit source]

-Back to 2011 the Greek DPA issued a national directive for the CCTV at workplaces, and that national directive was also a reference to that decision.
-Relative highlights of the Greek DPA's Directive 1/2011 is that the CCTV (i) shall be used as a supervising tool only when it is absolute necessary in terms of employees' safety (i.e. factories) or in strictly critical workplaces, like banks and military buildings.
-A regulated exemption is when (ii) the purpose of the camera is to protect cash registrars or when the camera field of view is limited to the entrance of an area.
-Last and not least, under the National Directive 1/2011, (iii) data for a CCTV shall not be use to monitoring employees effectiveness and performance.
+Back as far as 2011, the Greek DPA issued a national directive for the CCTV at workplaces, and that national directive was also a reference to that decision.
+Relative highlights of the Greek DPA's Directive 1/2011 is that the CCTV (i) shall be used as a supervising tool only when it is absolutely necessary in terms of employees' safety (i.e., factories) or in strictly critical workplaces, such as like banks and military buildings.
+A regulated exemption is when (ii) the purpose of the camera is to protect cash registers or when the camera’s field of view is limited to the entrance of an area.
+Last but not least, under the National Directive 1/2011, (iii) data for a CCTV shall not be used to monitor employees' effectiveness and performance.